-The table below shows trends in inbound tourism for the period 2003 to 2013 based on the Office for National Statistics International Passenger Survey.
-The number of visits in 2013 reached a record 32.8 million, after several years of growth since 2010.
-Average spend per visit continues to climb over the past nine year recording £640 in 2013, driven on by the relative weakness of sterling.
+The table below shows trends in inbound tourism for the period 2003 to 2014 based on the Office for National Statistics International Passenger Survey.
+The number of visits in 2014 reached a record 34.4 million, after several years of growth since 2010.
+Average spend per visit was £636 in 2014, which remains positive following the peak of £650 per visit in 2013 reflecting the relative weakness of sterling leading up to 2013.

-The long-term trend is for the average length of time each inbound visitor stays in the UK to decline, however the figure has been fairly stable for the past six years, rebounding slightly in 2013.
+The long-term trend is for the average length of time each inbound visitor stays in the UK to decline, however in 2014 the average length of stay rebounded to 2009 levels.
 In line with many other developed economies the UK has an international tourism balance of payments deficit.
-This increased both rapidly and consistently in the decade to 2008, but has stabilised over the past few years.
+This increased both rapidly and consistently in the decade to 2008, stabilising over the past few years to grow slightly in 2014.

 Top 10 Markets

-The top ten inbound markets for the UK in terms of number of visits during 2013 accounted for two in three visits (66%).
+The top ten inbound markets for the UK in terms of number of visits during 2014 accounted for almost two in three visits (65%).
 It is noteworthy that only two long-haul markets, the USA and Australia, appear in the top ten.
-Looking at spending by inbound visitors, the top ten markets account for 52% of all spending, with the USA worth over £1 billion more than the next most valuable market, Germany.
+Looking at spending by inbound visitors, the top ten markets contributed 54% of all spending, with the USA worth nearly £1.5 billion more than the next most valuable market in 2014, Germany.
 All of the top ten markets measured in terms of value are 'developed' rather than 'emerging' source markets for international tourism.

 Fastest Growing and Declining Markets